gdeotale/ERA/Session5/README.md

 contains model architecture that is used to train model.(Please note that this is very generic architecture kept very simple for inital assignments)

 ## utils.py
 contains utility functions for plotting images that may be used as and when needed.
+Also training and evaluations definition code have been added here.
+However i believe there should be separate file for this code.

 ## Session_5.ipynb
 contains funtions from loading dataset to loading train/test loader, also for calling Model.py and utils.py, also to run main training and evaluation loop